What's My Payment?

 The income for traditional W-2 employees is easy to determine.
 The W-2 clearly lists the income, and recent paychecks or pay stubs can be used to verify that the income hasn't changed significantly since the last W-2.

-However, determining the income of a self-employed applicant is not so straightforward.
+However, etermining the income of a self-employed applicant highlights one of the complex aspects of what a mortgage underwriter does.
 Those who are self-employed typically do not have a consistent pay rate, and money may flow in unpredictably.
 What's even more challenging is determining actual income.
 Those who are self-employed often use tax deductions that reduce taxable income.

 The bottom line is that a traditional employee's income is more easily verifiable than the income of someone self-employed.
 That means the application process may include a few additional steps for anyone self-employed.
 By going through these extra steps and providing the specific documentation requested by the bank or lender, you can prove you have sufficient income to qualify for the mortgage.